hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/thinking-in-roles/2-no-of-roles.md

 ---
 title: "Choosing roles"
-metaTitle: "Choosing roles | Hasura Auth Tutorial"
+metaTitle: "Choosing roles | Hasura Auth Slack Tutorial"
 metaDescription: "Learn how to choose the number of roles"
 ---